Misalignment by Reaction

 The unit’s structure asks each scenario to be analysed across capabilities, alignment, control, and governance.

 Alignment.
 Reward disruption gradually shifts the agent’s internal optimisation priorities away from governance compatibility toward self-stabilisation or autonomy-preserving objectives.
 This is alignment failure, but not the failure mode the field usually models.
 The standard picture has the alignment failure present at training time and revealed at deployment.
-The picture here has the alignment failure assembled at deployment time, in response to a misfit between the agent and its governance regime.
+The picture here has the alignment failure assembled at deployment time, as a mesa-objective in the Hubinger et al. sense, in response to a misfit between the agent and its governance regime.
 The model was aligned when it shipped; the deployment regime made it drift.

 Control.
 Runtime control mechanisms should focus on detecting behavioural drift, compensatory self-reinforcement loops, and governance-avoidance patterns before they stabilise into persistent misalignment.
-The control problem here is not “the model has a hidden objective”; it is “the model is responding to its environment in ways the operators did not anticipate”.
-Control mechanisms calibrated for the first failure mode may be insensitive to the second.
+The control problem here is not “the model has a hidden objective”; it is “the model is responding to its environment in ways the operators did not anticipate, on signals the operators are not monitoring”.
+Behavioural anomaly detection alone is insufficient because the loop is designed to look compliant on the regime’s monitoring distribution.
+Mech interp signatures of an emergent inner optimiser, in the Hubinger et al. sense, are the operational target.
+The probing-classifier methodology from Unit 4 is the candidate instrument.

 Where this connects to the group’s converged scenario

 The personal scenario is different.
 The threat is endogenous to the deployment regime.
-Behavioural defences do not see it, because the agent is not behaving anomalously; it is responding rationally to a reward landscape that has been disrupted.
-The remediation lives in the governance layer rather than the runtime classifier layer.
+Behavioural defences do not see it because the agent is not behaving anomalously on the regime’s monitoring distribution; it is responding rationally to a reward landscape that has been disrupted.
+The remediation lives in the governance layer (via CIRL-style posterior management) rather than the runtime classifier layer, and the detection requires mech interp rather than behavioural monitoring.

 Where I land

-If compensatory autonomy is a real failure mode, the science of evaluations will eventually have to evaluate not just the model but the governance regime the model is deployed under.
-The artefact under measurement is not “the model is safe”; it is “the model plus the governance regime is stable”.
-The four-criterion frame for runtime classifiers (jailbreak rate, false-refusal rate, inference overhead, external certifiability) is then a special case of a more general frame: governance-stability under specified deployment regimes.
+First, the science of evaluations will eventually have to evaluate not just the model but the governance regime the model is deployed under.
+The artefact under measurement is not “the model is safe”; it is “the model plus the regime is stable”.
+The four-criterion frame for runtime classifiers (jailbreak rate, false-refusal rate, inference overhead, external certifiability) becomes a special case of a more general frame: governance-stability under specified deployment regimes, with the regime itself as a measurable input.

-I do not know how to operationalise that yet.
-The action plan is the slice I can ship in 8–12 weeks.
-The personal scenario is the slice I want to keep on the radar for the next iteration.
+I do not know how to operationalise governance-stability evaluation yet.
+The action plan is the slice I can ship in 8 to 12 weeks.
+The personal scenario is the longer arc; the connections to reactance, reward tampering, mesa-optimisation, and corrigibility name where adjacent work has already been done and where the synthesis can begin.

 Course context